Tornevall/tornevall-networks-social-media-tools/README.md

 On Facebook group `admin_activities` pages, the extension can:

-- detect relevant page activity passively
+- observe relevant page activity in the current tab
 - show a single inline control for enabling activity statistics
 - extract detected activity rows directly from Facebook XHR / GraphQL responses
 - queue detected rows locally and submit them to Tools in bulk instead of one request per row
 - keep the page overlay draggable so it does not block Facebook UI elements
-- show a passive preview of reportable admin-log entries even before statistics submission is enabled
+- show a local preview of reportable admin-log entries before statistics submission is enabled

+The Facebook-side monitor starts when the page is loaded so the extension can detect relevant `admin_activities` data in the open tab.
+Detected rows may be collected locally for the current page session, but no statistics are submitted to Tools unless the user explicitly enables statistics submission from the inline page control.

+Statistics submission is disabled by default on each page load.
+If the Facebook page is reloaded or reopened, submission must be explicitly enabled again.

 The point is to keep the Facebook-side workflow simple and page-local.
 The actual Tools submit is performed by the extension runtime, not directly by the Facebook page context, to avoid browser CORS issues.
-The extension still keeps passive detection available even when statistics submission is turned off.

 ## Facebook reply context

-On Facebook comment/reply fields, the reply panel now tries to build a cleaner thread-aware context by:
+On Facebook comment/reply fields, the reply panel tries to build a cleaner thread-aware context by:

 - anchoring to the active reply composer
 - detecting the likely reply target from the surrounding comment thread
 - reusing recent comment/thread hints captured from Facebook XHR / GraphQL responses when available
 - remembering the last reply prompt so repetitive moderation/reply workflows are faster

+Reply generation and reply-assistance features are user-initiated.
+The extension does not post or submit replies automatically.

 ## Local storage